Premium

 Summary

-This downloadable PDF lesson plan for English teachers helps A2 students talk about grocery shopping.
+This downloadable PDF lesson for A2 ESL students helps them discuss grocery shopping.
 This ESL class material covers key vocabulary, quantifiers, and practical phrases for a fun, real-world English lesson on being a smart consumer.

 This practical A2 ESL lesson guides students through the world of grocery shopping.
 Activities include a vocabulary matching exercise for supermarket terms, a listening gap-fill about reading food labels, and a reading comprehension task on misleading packaging.
 Students will practice grammar with quantifiers and apply their knowledge in a final role-play activity, simulating a conversation between a customer and a shop assistant.
 This material provides a complete, engaging lesson on a useful, everyday topic.